CEP-Comwell/proxmox_addons/README.md

 **Overview:**
 Comprehensive Ansible framework for deploying a scalable, multi-site spine-leaf network fabric across Proxmox nodes and locations, powered by OpenFabric.
 Implements zero trust and microsegmentation strategies for hyper-converged infrastructure.

 **Network Architecture:**
 - The SDN fabric is built around three primary bridges:
-	- `vmbr0` (Management, left): Hosts management overlays and services (edgesec-VAULT, Monitor, Ceph).
+	- `vmbr0` (Management, left): Hosts management, engineering, and support overlays, as well as storage overlays (ceph_pub, ceph_cluster).
-	- `vmbr1` (VM/Services, center): Hosts tenant/service overlays and core services (REST, RADIUS, DNS, Proxy).
+	- `vmbr1` (VM/Services, center): Hosts tenant/service overlays and all core service overlays (DNS, Monitoring, Vault, REST, RADIUS).
-	- `vmbr2` (External, right): Connects to gateways, legacy VLANs, and provides external access (Proxy, Radius, REST, edgesec-VAULT).
+	- `vmbr2` (External, right): Connects to external gateways and legacy VLANs, and provides external access overlays (proxy_ext, external).
 - Overlays (VXLANs) are mapped to these bridges for isolation and segmentation, as shown in the architecture diagram below.